Introduction

 Pile Foundations

-Pile foundations are required in poor bearing capacity soils, waterlogged zones, and expansive black cotton soil areas where pad foundations would experience excessive settlement or differential movement.
+Pile foundations are required in poor bearing capacity soils, waterlogged zones, and expansive black cotton soil areas where pad foundations would experience excessive settlement.

 When to Use Each

-Choose pad & chimney when: SBC is adequate, water table is deep, and soil is stable.
-Choose pile foundations when: soil is expansive clay, waterlogged, or has low bearing capacity.
-Always base the decision on a proper soil investigation report (geotechnical report) from a certified agency.
+Choose pad & chimney when SBC is adequate, water table is deep, and soil is stable.
+Choose pile foundations when soil is expansive clay, waterlogged, or has low bearing capacity.
+Always base the decision on a certified geotechnical investigation report.

 Execution Considerations

-Both foundation types require strict quality control.
-Key checks include: concrete slump (75–100mm), cube testing (7-day and 28-day), cover block placement, stub setting accuracy (±3mm), and backfilling in compacted layers.
+Both foundation types require strict quality control: concrete slump (75–100mm), cube testing (7-day and 28-day), cover block placement, stub setting accuracy (±3mm), and backfilling in compacted layers.
 Documentation at every stage is essential for EPC client handover.